mafd16/ramverk2-me/README.md

 ```

 The game server starts at port 3000, unless the environment variable DBWEBB_PORT
 is set.
-In that case, it will try to start at DBWEBB_PORT.
-This may interfere
+In that case, it will start at DBWEBB_PORT.
-with the local redovisa server (see Start server locally above).

 ### Try out the chat locally